Treaty of Union: Union of the Crowns (1603)

+Trading

 Beginning in 1698, the Company of Scotland sponsored the Darien scheme, an ill-fated attempt to establish a Scottish trading colony in the Isthmus of Panama, collecting from Scots investments equal to one-quarter of all the money circulating in Scotland at the time.
 In the face of opposition by English commercial interests, the Company of Scotland also raised subscriptions in Amsterdam, Hamburg, and London for its scheme.
 For his part, King William III of England and II of Scotland had given only lukewarm support to the Scottish colonial endeavour.
 England was at war with France, and hence did not want to offend Spain, which claimed the territory as part of New Granada.

 England was also under pressure from the London-based East India Company, which was anxious to maintain its monopoly over English foreign trade.
 It therefore forced the English and Dutch investors to withdraw.
 Next, the East India Company threatened legal action, on the grounds that the Scots had no authority from the king to raise funds outside the king's realm, and obliged the promoters to refund subscriptions to the Hamburg investors.
 This left no source of finance but Scotland itself.
 The colonisation ended in a military confrontation with the Spanish in 1700, but most colonists died of tropical diseases.
 This was an economic disaster for the Scottish ruling class investors and diminished the resistance of the Scottish political establishment to the idea of political union with England.
 It ultimately supported the union, despite some popular opposition and anti-union riots in Edinburgh, Glasgow, and elsewhere.

+Political integration

+Deeper political integration had been a key policy of Queen Anne ever since she had acceded to the thrones of England, Scotland, and Ireland in 1702.
+Following Anne's succession to the throne, the Parliament of Scotland passed the Act of Security 1704 which stipulated that the Parliament of Scotland had the right to select Anne's successor as monarch, and that Scotland would only agree with an English decision for her successor if Scotland were to be granted full access to English trading markets, from which it had been excluded.

+Scotland's declaration sparked uncertainty in England, since there was fear that Scotland would end the composite monarchy, the Union of Crowns, return the House of Stuart to the throne, and re–establish the "Auld Alliance" with the Catholic Kingdom of France.
+England feared for the vulnerability of its northern border if the Auld Alliance were to be re–established.

-Deeper political integration had been a key policy of Queen Anne ever since she had acceded to the thrones of the three kingdoms in 1702.
-Under the aegis of the Queen and her ministers in both kingdoms, in 1705 the parliaments of England and Scotland agreed to participate in fresh negotiations for a treaty of union.
+Under the aegis of the queen and her ministers in both kingdoms, in 1705 the parliaments of England and Scotland agreed to participate in fresh negotiations for a treaty of union.